GuruMaps/iOSManual/03-settings.md

 ### Data Backup {#dataBackup}

-Backing up data is a great way to minimize accidental data loss and restore the most important geodata on your device.
+Backing up data is a great way to minimize accidental data loss and restore the most important geodata on your iOS device.

 #### Create backup

-Tap Back Up My Collections button on Settings &gt; Data Backup screen to backup the collections within the app.
+Tap **Back Up My Collections** button on Settings &gt; Data Backup screen to backup the collections within the App.
 **Note**: created backup only includes data from My Collections \(bookmarks and GPS tracks\), and it doesn't include downloaded and cached tiles.
 When the backup finished successfully, you'll see the name of the device along with the date and time the backup was created: